Martha Raley Peak Centennial Chair and Director of the Meadows Symphony Orchestra

-A native of Dallas, Dr. Phillips completed undergraduate studies at Southern Methodist University, where he studied with James Rives Jones.
+A native of Dallas, Phillips completed undergraduate studies at Southern Methodist University, where he studied with James Rives Jones.
 He also studied privately with Richard Burgin, former concertmaster and associate conductor of the Boston Symphony.
-While earning his Master of Arts and Doctor of Musical Arts degrees from the Eastman School of Music in Rochester, New York, Dr. Phillips studied with noted conductors David Effron and Gustav Meier.
-In 1980 Dr. Phillips was appointed assistant conductor of the Atlanta Symphony Orchestra at the time Robert Shaw was music director.
+While earning his Master of Arts and Doctor of Musical Arts degrees from the Eastman School of Music in Rochester, New York, Phillips studied with noted conductors David Effron and Gustav Meier.
+In 1980 he was appointed assistant conductor of the Atlanta Symphony Orchestra at the time Robert Shaw was music director.
 He was selected for that position after winning an invitation-only competition sponsored by the orchestra.

-Dr. Phillips has made many recordings of music of living composers.
-For Centaur he recorded the world premiere compact disc of works of composer Sydney Hodkinson performed by the Eastern Connecticut Symphony and featuring soprano Renee Fleming, star of the Metropolitan Opera.
-His recent recording of composer Thomas Sleeper’s Symphony No. 1 was released in 2010.
-Dr. Phillips is also an active composer himself, and his own recent composition, Midday, was enthusiastically received by audience and critics at its premiere performance in Florida in April 2009.
+Phillips has recorded works of contemporary composers on the Grenadilla and Novisse labels.
+For Centaur Records, Phillips recorded the world premiere compact disc of works of composer Sydney Hodkinson performed by the Eastern Connecticut Symphony and featuring soprano Renée Fleming, star of the Metropolitan Opera.
+Albany Records released his recent recording with the Meadows Symphony Orchestra of composer Thomas Sleeper’s Symphony No. 1 in 2011.